Frequently asked questions

 Q: What do I do in the case of a medical emergency?

-A: If you experience an acute emergency - severe pain or an accident for example - call your doctor (huisarts), dial the national emergency number 112 or go to the nearest hospital.
+A: If you experience an acute emergency - severe pain or an accident for example - call your family doctor (huisarts), dial the national emergency number 112 or go to the nearest hospital.
 Learn more about Dutch helplines, who to contact and when.